-- 1. All new discretionary development, as identified in Section 4.1, shall require the Referral Process between the two Municipalities involved to ensure transparency, fairness to neighbouring residents and landowners, and proper notification to the surrounding landowners as well. - 2.
+- 1. All new discretionary developments, as identified in Section 4.1, shall require the Referral Process between the two Municipalities involved to ensure transparency, fairness to neighbouring residents and landowners, and proper notification to the surrounding landowners as well. - 2.
 The Municipality within which any development, subdivision, land use bylaw amendment, or other matter is proposed (hereinafter referred to as "the proposing Municipality") shall share information, data or studies, road plans and utility plans that may have implications for the Fringe Area that would affect the other Municipality (hereinafter referred to as "the responding Municipality"). - 3.
 The proposing Municipality shall refer to other possible proposed statutory plans, concept plans, land use bylaw/order and amendments to any of these documents where such proposals may affect land within the Fringe Area. - 4.
-The responding Municipality shall have twenty-one (21) days to review and comment on any referrals.
+The responding Municipality shall strive to complete the review within seven (7) days and provide comment on any referrals.
 The responding Municipality may request an extension of the initial review period.
 The proposing Municipality sending the referral may agree to an extension of the review period and, where an extension is provided, it shall be communicated in writing. - 5.
-Subject to a written and signed intermunicipal memorandum of understanding, items subject to referral and their respective timelines for submitting comments may be added or deleted without the need for a formal amendment to this Plan. - 6.
-Planning and development issues that become evident during a circulation review through the communication and referral process will be communicated to the proposing Municipality in writing.
+Any referral with contentions will need to respect the Act mandated timelines for declaring an application complete, as well as time for adjudicating the application.
+These respective timelines will require the municipalities to adhere to a process where time will be of the essence in all matters.
+The goal of this plan is to have any issues resolved through either Stage 1 Administrative Review or Stage 2 Intermunicipal Planning Committee (IPC) Review prior to the deadlines imposed on the proposing municipality contained within the Act. - Planning and development issues that become evident during a circulation review through the communication and referral process will be communicated to the proposing

+Municipality in writing.
 In order to facilitate the cooperative development process, the Municipalities shall address the issues or source of contention using the following process: